Welcome to Norwich & District CAMRA's Good Beer Guide Selection Website.

 The GBG Selection Process is essentially continuous, with pubs being nominated, visited, surveyed, scored and selected on an annual cycle, between early summer and spring of the following year.
 Each step is explained in detail below.

-- Any Norwich & Norfolk Branch member may nominate a pub or pubs for the Guide, using this website - just click here.
+- Any Norwich & District Branch member may nominate a pub or pubs for the Guide, using this website - just click here.

 - Nominations close when surveying begins.